Tuesday, August 30, 2016

 Bakero was a member of Real Sociedad that won back-to-back La Liga champion in the 1980's.

-In 1987-1988, the club came second in both league and cup.
+In the 1987-1988 season, the club came second in both league and cup.
 He joined Barcelona the following season.
 He became a key player for Barcelona's Dream Team in the 1990's.
-He played with barcelona until 1997.
+He played with Barcelona until 1997.
 He was a part of the team that won the European Cup in 1992.
+He earned 30 caps for Spain.

 FW: Nihat Kahveci (Turkey)